 As was described above, the simulations of our ability to correct the optics in CesrTA indicate that we can attain vertical emittances that approach the specifications of the ILC damping rings.
-Our collaborators at the Cockroft Institute and SLAC will participate directly in helping us achieve this goal.
+Our collaborators at the Cockroft Institute and SLAC have expressed interest in helping us achieve this goal.
 Although our expectation is that experiments at the KEK-ATF with its electron beam will continue to play the lead role in initially demonstrating the specified damping ring vertical emittance, the ability to achieve similar emittance goals at CesrTA is complementary in the overall damping ring R&D program.
 Because CesrTA has beams of both positrons and electrons, exploring the emittance-diluting effects of the electron cloud is a unique aspect of the proposed program.
 Work at CesrTA will also support the development of additional correction and tuning techniques along with hardware as the KEK-ATF moves into a period of supporting beam delivery system research as part of ATF-II.

-Our collaborators at FNAL will provide beam dynamics simulation support (both manpower and computing) to help model the electron cloud, ion effects, intrabeam scattering, and other beam dynamics effects on ultra low emittance beams.
+Our collaborators at FNAL have expressed interest in providing beam dynamics simulation support (both manpower and computing) to help model the electron cloud, ion effects, intrabeam scattering, and other beam dynamics effects on ultra low emittance beams.
 Implementation of real-time techniques and algorithms for dispersion and emittance measurement and the development of suitable methods to use this information for continuous tuning and correction of the machine will take place primarily during 2009 and 2010 with continuing development beyond as required.
+Collaboration with NSLS II accelerator physicists will be sought.